SiegfredLorelle/SiegfredLorelle/README.md

 <!--
 TODOS:
-- Finish skills
-    - Add missing icons
-    - Use better icons for light and dark mode
 - Add infos on stats
 - Add infos on projects
 - Add infos on my journey
 - Toggle dropdown for stats, projects & journey
 - Add top commits badge
-- Convert skills and socials to be dropdown
  -->
 <!--
 **SiegfredLorelle/SiegfredLorelle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.